 WHY).
 These higher goals can only be achieved when the right conditions are created (HOW).
 For example public spaces should be accessible, attractive, challenging, divers and inviting.
-The different actions and efforts (WHAT) such as design, programming and ordering equipment are a resultant of these sub goals and not the other way around.
+The different actions and efforts (WHAT) such as design, programming and ordering equipment are a result of these sub goals and not the other way around.
 In total, I come to 100 measures.
 Examples of these actions are broad sidewalks, climbing structures, greenery, ground markings, shared spaces and bike racks for kids.

 The moral of this story: if we want to realize playable cities we have to consider these three aspects (WHY, HOW, WHAT) continuously and collectively.
 All things considered, it looks like this (click here to enlarge):

-Cities are to often not planned and designed with the human dimension in mind.
+Cities are too often not planned and designed with the human dimension in mind.
 Let alone with those of children.
 One of the reasons is that most of the research that has been taken place is dispersed and not absorbed into practical measures.
 Which makes it not readily accessible either to policy makers or the general public.
 With this model I hope to fill that gap.

 The advantage of this model is that it involves the higher goals and at the same time it is a toolkit for concrete actions.
 The model is also easy to understand and communicate.
 That's necessary because within a city a lot of different actors are involved in the amount of time a kid can play in a vibrant, child-friendly environment.
 Such as architects, city planners, engineers, entrepreneurs, municipal officials, landscape architects, politicians, teachers, traffic experts, urban designers, welfare workers and off course residents (of all ages).
 They all play a role, varying from strategic level to operational level and everything in between.
 The model is a tool to organize collaboration, to unite interests, to inform, and to inspire.
 A tool that stimulates to walk a common path.
 It is not a definite framework, but a source of inspiration and gives clarity in the broad options and actions which must be taken into account to realize the overall goals.